 Our Senco, Mel Ward is a specialist teacher with a National Senco Award, who specialises in Specific Learning Difficulties and advises on strategies and interventions in the school and offers support to parents.
-Checked up to here 08.11.22- To be continued and on website by end of week

-We have a trained ELSA, Sue Owen, to support children with SEMH needs.
+We have an ELSA in training ELSA, Mrs Claire Lonsdale, to support children with SEMH needs.
 Most staff have received autism training.